Mohammed Burhanuddin: Succession

 The challenge created a divide in the community with the vast majority aligning with Mufaddal Saifuddin whilst a small number aligned with Khuzaima Qutbuddin.
 Mufaddal Saifuddin assumed control of the Dawoodi Bohra administration and infrastructure.
 He is largely accepted as the Bohras' leader by governments and other public bodies.
 The UK Charity Commission has stated in writing, that "our view is that His Holiness Syedna Mufaddal Saifuddin is the current incumbent of the office of Dai al-Mutlaq."

 Genealogy

-Burhanuddin is a descendant of leaders of the early Fatimid mission in India, Fakhr al-Din Shaheed, Abd al-Qadir Hakim al-din, Khanji Pheer, and Syedi Lukman.
+Burhanuddin is a descendant of leaders of the early Fatimid mission in India, Fakhr al-Din Shaheed, Abd al-Qadir Hakim al-din, Khanji Pheer, and Syedi Lukman.The family tree shown below illustrate the clear link.

 Notable works

 Rasāʾil Ramaḍāniyya (Epistles)

 The following are a list of Risalah Ramadaniyya composed by Mohammed Burhanuddin.
 Each Risalah is given a title according to Abjad numerals equivalent to the Hijri year of its publication: